gravelfreeman/uxs-mix/README.md

 Emulga custom mix image profiles to use with Universal XML Scraper.
-These mix images are the one we use for our official themes but will work great with the original Recalbox and other themes.
+These mix images are the one we use with our official themes but will work great with the original Recalbox theme and other themes.

 Installation
 ------------